holisticon/metrics-grabber/README.md

 The agent works already very stable, so feel free to give it a try.
 The embedded libraries are still in development.

+## Note : About querying non JBoss application server specific JMX beans

+We didn't notice any performance implications while querying non JBoss application server specific metrics like offered by the JVM.

+## Contributions

+- (2014) Tobias Gindler (Holisticon AG)

+## Sponsoring

+This project is sponsored and supported by [holisticon AG](http://www.holisticon.de/)

+# License

+This project is released under the revised [BSD License](LICENSE).